dhu23/playground/fantasy/java/fantasy/README.md

 # TODO
 * make WorldSpaceTime non-Singleton
-* add new skills for the full rotation (in progress)
+* add analytics tools, both inside and outside of process (outside done)
-* machine time simulation, model timer events and command events separately
+* miss/parry/dodge
-* add analytics tools, both in process and out process (out process done)
+* add a healing class
-* add critical attack and miss/parry/dodge
+* create a competition between a damage dealer and a healer on dummy target

 # Design Ideas
 ## Skill types